Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/03_DEVELOPMENT/TROUBLESHOOTING_WRANGLER.md

 ### Symptom
 ```
-X [ERROR] Port 8787 is already in use
+X ✗ Port 8787 is already in use
 ```

 ### Solution